mat-tador/MelodyMatrix/README.md

 ## Overview

 Melody Matrix is a web app that combines static pages (login, signup, dashboard, generation flows) with a Python backend.
 Users sign in via Supabase; the dashboard and related pages talk to local APIs when served over HTTP (not `file://`).
+The chat assistant can return **music configuration presets** as JSON when the user asks for configs or presets, using optional **Ollama** (model `llama3.1`) with fallbacks to a project knowledge base and rule-based music hints.

 ## Features